BenjaminShinar/Books-Resources/CppNow2021/Type Design.md

 >   - Do not pay to store excess copies of the pointer.
 >   - Leaf nodes of data strucutres will always need a pointer.

-in most use cases, the awareness will be implicit, so it won't impact common users and will have low implemenation costs. implicit awarensscan be supported by c++11 containers, using an allocator-aware allocator object (the allocator template parameter). and implicit awareness implies the need for a new language feature.
+in most use cases, the awareness will be implicit, so it won't impact common users and will have low implementation costs. implicit awarensscan be supported by c++11 containers, using an allocator-aware allocator object (the allocator template parameter). and implicit awareness implies the need for a new language feature.

 > Allocator injection
 >